-Prior to the auction: Leading up to the auction date a good sales agent should get offers.
+Leading up to the auction date, a good sales agent should get offers.
 An auction stopper is an offer so good that the seller takes it and doesn’t proceed to auction.
 We had one of these last year.
 Where the offer was around $45,000 above expectations.

-After the Auction: If at the auction there are no registered bidders, or the reserve is not met the sale moves into stage 3, where the property is then price and buyers can make conditional offers.
-It’s common due to the large interest the Auction has generated many offer are put forward and the property usually sells soon afterwards.
+If at the auction there are no registered bidders, or the reserve is not met the sale moves into stage 3, where the property is then priced and buyers can make conditional offers.
+It’s common, due to the large interest the auction has generated, many offers are put forward and the property usually sells soon afterwards.

 2. UNCONDITIONAL OFFERS

 Prior to the auction and at the auction.
 A sale must be cash without any conditions.
 This means the sales contract can’t be subject to a building and pest report, subject to a sale of another property, subject to finance, or subject to due diligence.
 It’s also not subject to the 5 days cooling off.
 Conditional offers can only be consider after the auction if the property is not sold.

 I mentioned before that often auctions can cost less.
 But how can that be when you have to invest $770 in an Auctioneer?
 I’m referring to time on the market, cost of additional marketing of the property if on the market for too long and the hidden cost of the property being sold for a cheaper price if it was not auctioned.
 Which an auction, the seller gets to hear from the entire market, buyers with a very low budget and buyers with a much higher budget.
 This process ensures that the property is not sold below the market value where potentially the seller could lose tens of thousands of dollars.